pkulium/DeepOCR/README.md

 This reproduction is based on the VILA codebase and has some adaptations:

-1. **LLM Decoder**: Uses Qwen2-VL-7B instead of Deep-3B-MoE
+1. **LLM Decoder**: Uses Qwen2-VL-7B instead of Deepseek-3B-MoE
-2. **Training Framework**: VILA's training pipeline instead of Deep's custom framework
+2. **Training Framework**: VILA's training pipeline instead of Deepseek's custom framework
 3. **Data Loading**: Adapted to VILA's data format and preprocessing
 4. **Multi-resolution**: Simplified implementation with preset modes